SkygearIO/features/features/101-design-webhooks/design.md

 ## Verify Request

-`X-Skygear-Webhhok-Signature` is generated the HMAC hex digest value from the `secret` of a hook.
+When `secret` of a webhook is not empty, `X-Skygear-Webhhok-Signature` will be added to request headers, it is the HMAC hex digest of the POST request payload.
+The digest is generated using the sha256 hash function and the hook `secret` as the key.

 ## TBD

-- How `X-Skygear-Webhhok-Signature` works?
 - Should webhook provide retry mechanism?
 - Should have a limit number of hooks of a event?
 - Should support wildcard event (`*`, any time any event)?
-- Timeout of `SYNC` hooks.
+- Timeout of a `SYNC` hook.